F.O.I. back on the WEB!

 complaints to the FOIC and often they were granted hearings to air

 their grievances.
-The commission could file declaratory rulings, grant
+The commission could file declaratory rulings,

 relief and, if necessary, refer matters to the courts for further